Donald A. Bailey: Early life, education, and early career

 Bailey was born in Allegheny County to Glenn and Anna Bailey.
 He was raised in Allegheny and Westmoreland counties.
 He graduated from Greensburg High School in 1963.
-He received a BA from the University of Michigan in 1967.
+He completd a BA (1967) at the University of Michigan.
 He played college football at the guard position for the Michigan Wolverines football team from 1964 to 1966.
 He played in the 1965 Rose Bowl and North/South All Star Game.

 After college, he entered the United States Army, serving with the 82nd and 101st Airborne Divisions in Vietnam.
-He was awarded the Silver Star, three Bronze Stars, two with the Valor device, one for meritorious achievement, Army Commendation Medal, with "V" for Valor, Air Medal, and a second Army Commendation Medal for meritorious service.
+He was awarded the Silver Star, three Bronze Stars (two with the Valor device and one for meritorious achievement), Army Commendation Medal, with "V" for Valor, Air Medal, and a second Army Commendation Medal for meritorious service.

 After Vietnam, Bailey, worked at a number of blue-collar jobs, including as a steelworker at J. & L. Steel Corp., during which time he was a member of the United Steelworkers of America.
-He also graduated from Duquesne University School of Law with a J.D., in 1976, on the G.I.
-Bill.
-He was admitted to the Pennsylvania bar the same year.
+He completed a JD (1976, on the G.I.
+Bill) at Duquesne University School of Law, and was shortly thereafter admitted to the Pennsylvania bar.

 U.S. House of Representatives (1979–1983)

 Elections

-In 1978, incumbent Democrat John Dent of Pennsylvania's 21st congressional district decided to retire.
-Bailey ran and won the Democratic primary with a plurality of 23% in an 11 candidate field.
-He won the general election with 53% of the vote.
+Upon the retirement announcement in 1978 of Democrat John Dent of Pennsylvania's 21st congressional district, Bailey would successfully win the party nomination in a field of 11 candidates with a 23& plurality.
+Success at the general election followed with 53% of the vote.

-In 1980, he was challenged by two candidates in the primary, but he defeated both of them in April with 60% of the vote.
-He won re-election to a second term with 68% of the vote.
+He sailed past his two challengers at the 1980 April primary election with 60% of the vote.
+The first term incumbent was returned to Congress at the November general election with 68% of the vote.

-After redistricting by the state legislature, Bailey's district in 1982 was one of two eliminated as a result of slow-growth in Pennsylvania compared to other states.
-Most of his district, including his home in Westmoreland County, was merged with the 12th District of fellow Democratic Congressman John Murtha, who had been serving since 1974.
-Despite the fact that most of the district was represented by Murtha, Bailey decided to run in the newly redrawn Pennsylvania's 12th congressional district.
-Murtha defeated Bailey in the primary 52%–38%.
+The district in the 1982 election was one of two state districts that would be eliminated following reapportionment by the State Legislature and "slow-growth" effects.
+Much of the district, including the Bailey home in Westmoreland County, was merged with the 12th District of fellow Democratic Congressman John Murtha, serving since 1974.
+Bailey was unable to persevere at the party nomination with Murtha receiving 52% of the party vote.

 Tenure

 He was generally considered as a moderate-to-conservative Democrat.
-In 1979, he sponsored legislation to fund synthetic fuel.

-He frequently criticized Democratic President Jimmy Carter.
-However, when Carter was challenged by liberal U.S. Senator Ted Kennedy, Bailey and most Western Pennsylvania Democrats endorsed Carter.
+In 1979, he sponsored legislation to fund domestic synthetic fuel production.
+Yet he frequently criticized President Jimmy Carter.
+When challenged by the liberal U.S. Senator Ted Kennedy, Bailey and Western Pennsylvania Democrats would endorsed Carter.
 Bailey said "Carter is still the best alternative."

 He negotiated for loans for the Wheeling-Pittsburgh Steel company.
 In 1981, he opposed raising the retirement age.
 He also voted against spending cuts proposed by Republican President Ronald Reagan and against a Balanced budget amendment.